glassdb/webEditionHome/docs/upgrade/upgradeToGemStone3.2.md

    **You must supply a path to a topaz application load script**.

    You must adapt your own load script for use as part of the upgrade process.

+   See the
-See the [Execute *application-load* topaz file](#6-execute-application-load-topaz-file) section for details.
+   [Execute *application-load* topaz file](#6-execute-application-load-topaz-file) section of this document for more details.

 ##Before Upgrading